 Accessories – leather sandals for work, espadrilles for weekends and for everything else all-time basics slip-on are your staples.
-Hat and sunnies are your best friends, and lovely summery finishing touch will be added with the basket.
+Hat and sunnies are your best friends, and lovely summery finishing touch will be added to the basket.

 Always try to stick to natural materials.
-Silk keeps you cool, cotton and linen let your skin breath and it’s really airy.
+Silk keeps you cool, cotton and linen let your skin breathe and it’s really airy.
 I stick to leather shoes as they last for many years to come and straw accessories are the summer must-haves.

 I love neutrals and I stick with them even for now.
 But summer is here to enjoy colours and feel the fresh air.
-So if you like to add something more colourful this is the best capsule wardrobe when you can add whatever you like.
+So if you like to add something more colourful this is the best capsule wardrobe where you can add whatever you like.

 You might even be interested in other styling posts that you can find here.